ldarren/aidoc/README.md

 - minimatch: file pattern mactching
 - istextorbinary: Determine if a filename and/or buffer is text or binary.
 - langchain: beat the LLM token limit
-- hnswlib-node: search nearest neighbour:w
+- hnswlib-node: search nearest neighbour
+- marked: convert mark